lonelyneutrin0/Protein-Structure-Prediction/README.md

 The condition to determine the favorability of a neighbor is the Metropolis condition.
 The starting and ending temperature are `1.0` and `1e-12` respectively.
 The cooling coefficient $\gamma = 0.99$ and the heterogeneous degree used for choosing new neighbors $\lambda = 3$
 The `AnnealingOutput` class serves as a container for the algorithm output. `run.py` utilizes the algorithm results and diagnostic data provided by objects of this class.
 ## v1.1
-This version of the algorithm works and produces similar results to the paper.
+This version is primitive and produces inaccurate results.
 One issue to fix in the next version is the energy difference sometimes causes `OverFlowError`.
+The annealing schedule must be optimized.
 ## v1.2
 This version of the algorithm solves the abovementioned `OverFlowError`.
 The algorithm is now O(`ml`*`n`), where `ml` is the markov chain length and `n` is the number of iterations.
 For artificial proteins, the markov chain length is set to 50000.
 For real proteins, it's set to `100000`.
 The number of iterations depends on the initial and final temperature, as well as the cooling coefficient.
 ## v1.3